antarctica/packer-vm-templates/README.md

 ## Acknowledgements

-Other than using the English Great Britain locale and an altered directory structure, these templates are the same as those found in the [Bento](https://github.com/opscode/bento) project from Chef.

-Therefore 97% of any credit for this project should go to Bento.
-See their original notice file, `BENTO-NOTICE.md`, for further licensing information.

-The authors of this project are incredibly grateful for their work.

-## Acknowledgements

 Other than the changes listed in the *Operating system customisations* section, and an altered directory structure, these templates are the same as those found in the [Bento](https://github.com/opscode/bento) project from Chef.